tesmor/Photo-Album-Console-App/README.md

 which I'm doing now.
 Using a json library would also make this program more generalizable to other formatting styles.

-### bug: random id and title of a photo not in the album appear before the other ids/titles
+### bug: sometimes, random characters appear before the other ids/titles
-this is happening because of the way id and name checks are happening in format_album()
+not consistent for specific albums/queries